eclipse-velocitas/vehicle-app-template/README.md

 # Vehicle App Template

-The repository to get you started with Velocitas App development.
+This is a repository to get you started with Velocitas App development.
 It contains a very basic setup which will walk you through assisted project creation.

 ## Required software